lsst-sitcom/sitcomtn-004/index.rst

 It is understood that a Fourier series will have the advantage of being continuous at 0/360 deg.
 However, it is expected that the azimuth corrections will be small and not worth the complexity.

+.. *The software EUIs must enable the users to toggle the Azimuth components of the LUTs on and off.*

 #############
 Rotator angle
 #############

-*Only the camera hexapod LUT has a rotator angle component.* This is due to the asymmetry in the camera mass distribution around the optical axis.
+*Only the camera hexapod LUT has a rotator angle component.* This is due to a small angle of tilt between the rotator’s rotational axis and the camera’s optical axis, and the asymmetry in the camera mass distribution around the optical axis.

+.. *The software EUIs must enable the users to toggle the rotator components of the LUTs on and off.*

+######################
+Load cell zero offsets
+######################

+*The M1M3 and M2 control systems need to have LUTs to account for the load cell zero offsets.*

+These can be configured individually for the x, y, and z-components of each actuator.
+Initially these are all set at zero.
+After we obtain the offset values through measurements, these tables will be populated.
+They represent an important contributor to the overall commanded forces.

+Like the static components, the load cell zero offsets are not dependent on any of the other variables discussed in this document.
+For conceptual clarity and easier maintanence, we choose to keep them separate from the static forces.

 ########################
 Units, DOF names, and CS